Pittsburgh Penguins: Lemieux's retirement and return (1997–2001)

 On April 6, 1997, the franchise was rocked when Mario Lemieux, citing ongoing health concerns and his disapproval with the way NHL hockey was being officiated, announced he would retire at the conclusion of the 1997 playoffs.
 Lemieux was so respected in the NHL, and his achievements over the course of his career were so great, that he was inducted into the Hockey Hall of Fame in the year he retired, the three-year waiting period being waived.
 His departure was the first in a series of events that would once again lead the Penguins into regular season stagnation, and to the brink of financial ruin.

 The Montreal Canadiens eliminated the team in the first round of the playoffs in 1998, despite being the second-seeded team in the East.
 The following year, their playoff run ended in the second round when they lost to the Toronto Maple Leafs in six games.
 In 2000, the Penguins stunned the highly touted Washington Capitals 4–1 in the first round, only to fall to the Philadelphia Flyers 4–2 in the second round.

 By this time, the lofty contracts handed out during the early 1990s were catching up with the Penguins.
 At one point, the team owed over $90 million to numerous creditors, leading then-owners Howard Baldwin and Morris Belzberg (who bought the Penguins after their first Stanley Cup win) to ask the players to defer their salaries to help pay the bills.
 When the deferred salaries finally came due, combined with other financial pressures, the Penguins were forced to file for Chapter 11 bankruptcy in November 1998.

 Lemieux then stepped in with an unusual proposal to buy the team out of bankruptcy.
 The Penguins owed Lemieux $32.5 million in deferred salary, making him the team's largest individual creditor.
-He proposed recovering this money by converting it into equity—enough to give him controlling interest.
+He proposed recovering this money by converting it into equity – enough to give him controlling interest.
 He also vowed to keep the team in Pittsburgh.
 The NHL and the courts agreed, and Lemieux (with help from supermarket tycoon Ronald Burkle) assumed control on September 3, 1999, saving the franchise for the second time.

 Lemieux again shocked the hockey world by announcing at a press conference on December 8, 2000, his intentions to return to the Penguins as an active player.
 On December 27, 2000, Lemieux stepped onto NHL ice for the first time in 44 months, officially becoming the first player–owner in NHL history.
-Lemieux helped lead the Penguins deep into the 2001 playoffs, highlighted by an overtime victory against the Buffalo Sabres in Game 7 of the second round.
-Darius Kasparaitis scored the series-clinching goal to advance the Penguins to the Eastern Conference Finals, where they lost in five games to the New Jersey Devils.
+Lemieux helped lead the Penguins deep into the 2001 playoffs, highlighted by an overtime victory against the Buffalo Sabres in game 7 of the second round.
+Darius Kasparaitis scored the series-clinching goal to advance the Penguins to the conference finals, where they lost in five games to the New Jersey Devils.